jeancarl/tjbot-labs/emotional-light/node-red/README.md

 ## Requirements

-In this lab, we'll use the listen and analyze tone nodes to train TJBot to listen to utterances and analyze the emotion, lighting up an LED light based on which emotion is most prevalent.
+In this lab, you'll use the listen and analyze tone nodes to train TJBot to listen to utterances and analyze the emotion, lighting up an LED light based on which emotion is most prevalent.
 You will need a microphone and LED connected to the TJBot for this lab.

 ## Train TJBot to Listen and React to Emotions